 To be honest, I felt much more comfortable reading the description of the catechism class.
 Perhaps this has to do with my cultural and religious background that is mixed rather than pure.
 I really embraced the idea of a multi-ethnic Mary introduced into a diverse group of children.
 The teacher used the past tense to discuss the historical examples and left a door open for future appearances of Mary to other cultures.
 However, the teacher missed an important teaching moment by not taking the time to explore the individual reasons behind the specific sightings of Mary, but maybe this was not her objective.
 Also, in the observation of the catechism class, it was noted that the teacher did not engage the children to participate in the class.
 This could just be a style of teaching and not so much a cultural issue.

 One small comment that made a big impact upon me was that there was no interaction between the doctrina class and the catechism class.
 I found this to be a sad situation.
 I would ask the church why these classes did not interface with each other.
 There was the potential to really learn from each other and expose the children to the communities in which they lived.
 I wondered if the teachers even knew or communicated with each other.
 They probably did not, since they are monologist in different languages.
 This really strikes me that two women teaching religious classes at the same church to children were separated by language and culture.
+Yes, it is a striking part of this article- and a trap we can fall into when we only think about cultures as bounded- missing opportunities for cross-cultural investigation/discussion/collaboration- even if we can see in the article how having specific classes also helped the Spanish-speaking teacher tailor her instruction in important ways for her group of students- a tension to be negotiated-

 The last insight I gained from this article was how resilient people are when they are oppressed or a new idea (religion) is thrust upon them.
 In this instance, they turned the ideas pressed upon them by the oppressor into a powerful collaborative narrative that gave them both hope and pride in their own culture.
 It also amazed me how long this narrative has been in the culture, and how it is changed to adapt to the situations that the local people may be facing at the time.
 From the information gathered in the article, this class was in danger of being eliminated due to the changes in language policies at St. Paul’s.
 The doctrina class could be joined to the catechism class, and the opportunity to teach children in their native language will disappear to the more dominant language.
 The children would also lose the benefit of relating to their heritage through religious teaching.
 On the bright side, if the classes are merged and the doctrina teacher is allowed to be a part of the catechism class, then there could be chance that the catechism class could learn the collaborative narratives of the Mexican American culture.
 Is this a possibility or even a reasonable solution to the total loss of the doctrina class?
+Or is there some alternative, when students could have both opportunities for culturally- and linguistically- specific instruction and opportunities to work together?

 Reference